Skip to main content

 If our top gas pick is out of stock, or you’re looking for a portable grill that’s well suited for cooking for a crowd, we recommend the Weber Traveler Portable Gas Grill.

-The Traveler comes built into a rolling cart that stands at the perfect height for most grillers.
-It has one large, sturdy side table that had no problem holding a plate full of food.
+The Traveler comes in a rolling cart that stands at the perfect height for most grillers.
+It has one large, sturdy side table that has no problem holding a plate full of food.
 When the grill is cool, you can fold the cart down small enough to fit into the trunk of a car.

 Pros